awsdocs/amazon-pinpoint-developer-guide/doc-source/ml-models-rm-lambda.md

 ```
 "Condition": {
   "ArnLike": {
-    "AWS:SourceArn": "arn:aws:mobiletargeting:us-east-1:accountId:/apps/*"
+    "AWS:SourceArn": "arn:aws:mobiletargeting:us-east-1:accountId:recommenders/*"
   }
 }
 ```

 If you want to use the Lambda function with all the projects for your Amazon Pinpoint account, we recommend that you configure the `Condition` block of the policy in the preceding way\.
 However, as a best practice, you should create policies that include only the permissions that are required to perform a specific action on a specific resource\.

-## Authorizing Amazon Pinpoint to Invoke the Function<a name="ml-models-rm-lambda-trust-policy-assign"></a>
+## Authorizing Amazon Pinpoint to invoke the function<a name="ml-models-rm-lambda-trust-policy-assign"></a>

 After you assign a Lambda function policy to the function, you can add permissions that allow Amazon Pinpoint to invoke the function for a specific project, campaign, or journey\.
 You can do this using the AWS Command Line Interface \(AWS CLI\) and the Lambda [https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command\.
 The following example shows how to do this for a specific project \(*projectId*\):